Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 Because of this, Vrbo properties tend to be more attractive for larger families who are traveling together and are looking to rent an entire home.

 Although both Vrbo and Airbnb provide short-term rental accommodations, Vrbo properties are more suited for longer stays.
+Airbnb is a great option for those taking shorter trips, but, that said, this platform introduced monthly stays and now offers discounted prices for longer stays.

 Unlike other market OTAs like Booking.com, neither Airbnb nor Vrbo offer accommodations like hotel rooms and large-scale hotel resorts.